 Component Description Touchpad zone Reads your finger gestures to move the pointer or activate items on the screen.
-NOTE: For more information, see Using touchpad and touch screen gestures on page 10 .
+NOTE: For more information, see Using touchpad and touch screen gestures on page 12 .

-Speakers and fingerprint reader
+Power key and fingerprint reader

-Speakers are located on the right and left of the keyboard.
 Fingerprint readers can be located on the touchpad, on a side panel of the computer, or on the top cover below the keyboard.

-Table 1-5 Speakers and fingerprint reader and their descriptions
+Table 1-5 Power key and fingerprint reader and their descriptions